AKhubcher/RecipeAI/README.md

 - Thanks to OpenRouter for providing the AI capabilities.
 - Icons provided by FontAwesome.
-- Built with React for frontend and Express for backend.
+- Built with React and Express.

 Enjoy cooking with RecipeAI!